Chapter 4

 When he tempted and overcame Adam and Eve, he thought that he had gained

-chosen me as their ruler."
-He claimed that it was impossible that
+their ruler."
+He claimed that it was impossible that forgiveness should

-forgiveness should be granted to the sinner, and therefore the fallen race
+be granted to the sinner, and therefore the fallen race were his

-were his rightful subjects, and the world was his.
-But God gave His own
+rightful subjects, and the world was his.
+But God gave His own dear

-dear Son-- one equal with Himself--to bear the penalty of transgression,
+Son-- one equal with Himself--to bear the penalty of transgression, and

 rescue the world from the grasp of Satan.
 The great controversy begun in